kooscode/srgh-matrix-trinity/README.md

 - The system will "think" the signatures match and will continue to run un-trusted code
 - Issue a command on the I2C bus to speed up the CPU back to normal
 - Tadaa - you are now running fully un-trusted code!!
-- The custom ROM image also contains a custom SMC (Systems Management Controller)
+- The custom NAND image also contains a custom SMC (Systems Management Controller)
 - If this custom SMC does not detect a success within a specific timeout, it resets and tries again.
 - The custom SMC will also override the halt and continiously loop and reset until the glitch works.